Stormiebox/Apocraft/README.md

 - [Feedback & Support](#feedback--support)

 ## Apocraft
 Welcome to Apocraft, a vanilla-friendly crafting overhaul for Project Zomboid!
-Explore over 1,000 diverse crafting recipes, paired with unique SFX for a heightened experience.
-Tailored for compatibility with other mods, and powered by "Crafting Enhanced Core", Apocraft is set to redefine your survival journey!
+Delve into over 1,000 diverse crafting recipes, complemented by unique SFX for a heightened experience.
+Along with the foundational support from the "Crafting Enhanced Core" mod, Apocraft now also integrates with the "Target Square: On Load Commands" API mod, introducing dynamic in-game environmental interactions and additional crafting capabilities.
+Tailored for compatibility with other mods, Apocraft is poised to redefine and enhance your survival journey!

 ## Guide
-Crafting Categories
-- Cooking: Dive into gourmet survival with an expansive array of recipes.
-- Carpentry: Enhance your building and woodworking skills with advanced blueprints.
-- Electrical: Power up your survival with innovative electrical setups.
-- Farming: Go green with extended farming capabilities.
-- Forging (Smithing): Work with metals like never before, forge tools, jewelry and more.
-- Medical: Broaden your first-aid crafting repertoire for those dire moments.
-- Metalworking: Dive deeper into metalwork, crafting everything from tools to intricate designs.
-- Tailoring: Stitch, repair, and craft outfits to survive in style.
-- Survivalist: Essential crafts to aid your longevity in the apocalypse.
-- Lumberjack: Master the art of woodworking and logging, leveraging both strength and skill to harvest more resources and craft intricate woodworks. <!-- New Category -->

-Enhanced Crafting Features
-- Diverse Paint Crafting: Bring color to the apocalypse!
-Craft different paint shades using real-life mixing techniques or mix existing in-game paint and hair dye colors.
-- Canning Galore: Preserve your food and resources.
-Now you can can a variety of foods for extended shelf life.
-- Hair Dye Crafting: Revamp your look by crafting a range of hair dye colors, using methods similar to paint crafting.
-- Extensive Recycling: Give a second life to your items.
-Recycle a vast majority of in-game items into valuable resources like scrap metal, ripped sheets, denim strips, and more.
-- Weapon/Tool Repair: Don't throw away your favorite tools!
-Repair weapons and tools that weren't repairable in the base game.
-- Glass Molding: A fresh introduction to the game.
-Craft glass, shape them for vehicle windows or other utility, and innovate in survival.

-### Skills & Professions  <!-- New Section -->
-- Lumberjack Skill: Enhance your woodworking capabilities with this new skill.
-The better you are, the more efficient your logging becomes, granting bonus resources as your expertise grows.

-Additional Features
-- Unique SFX for Crafting: Each crafting category gets its own auditory flair, elevating your crafting experience.
-- Custom-made Magazine Textures: Discover and learn new recipes through exquisitely designed magazine items.
-- Molds for Enhanced Forging: Use custom molds for various purposes, including creating glass panes, iron ingots, or even melting down jewelry.

-Vanilla-Friendly & Compatibility
-- Vanilla Synergy: Designed with the base game in mind, Apocraft integrates seamlessly into your vanilla Project Zomboid experience, enhancing it without overhauling the core essence.
-- Mod Compatibility: Apocraft is meticulously crafted to ensure compatibility with a majority of mods available in the Project Zomboid workshop.
-Dive in with confidence!

-Crafting Tables & Required Mod
-- New Crafting Tables: Apocraft introduces specialized crafting tables essential for the new recipes.
-These tables bring structure and a unique touch to the crafting experience.
-- Crafting Enhanced Core: For the crafting tables to function, Crafting Enhanced Core is a mandatory mod.
-This core mod powers the new crafting tables, creating a symbiotic relationship for the best experience.
+Crafting Categories include:
+- Cooking
+- Carpentry
+- Electrical
+- Farming
+- Forging (Smithing)
+- Medical
+- Metalworking
+- Tailoring
+- Survivalist
+- Lumberjack: Master the art of woodworking and logging, leveraging both strength and skill to harvest more resources and craft intricate woodworks.

+Enhanced Crafting Features include:
+- Diverse Paint Crafting
+- Canning Galore
+- Hair Dye Crafting
+- Extensive Recycling
+- Weapon/Tool Repair
+- Glass Molding
+- Advanced Logging System: As you master the Lumberjack skill, gain the ability to efficiently identify and extract resources from specialized trees like the "Heartwood Trees".

+### Skills & Professions
+- Lumberjack Skill: Delve deeper into the art of woodworking and logging.
+Boosting this skill allows for better identification of unique trees and improved efficiency in extracting rare materials.
+Harness strength and finesse to gather more resources and construct intricate woodworks.
+As the skill levels up, integrate with advanced toolkits to maximize resource acquisition.

+Additional Features include:
+- Unique SFX for Crafting
+- Custom-made Magazine Textures
+- Molds for Enhanced Forging

+## Vanilla-Friendly & Compatibility
+- **Vanilla Synergy:** Integrates seamlessly into the base game, enriching the experience without modifying the core essence.
+- **Mod Compatibility:** Ensures harmony with most mods in the Project Zomboid workshop.

+## Crafting Tables & Required Mod
+- **New Crafting Tables:** Specialized tables that are key for the new recipes.
+- **Crafting Enhanced Core:** Essential for the functioning of the crafting tables, elevating the crafting experience.

 ## FAQs
 - **Q: Can I use this mod alongside XYZ mod?**
-  - A: Apocraft is designed for compatibility with most Project Zomboid mods.
-However, always refer to the mod compatibility list or test in a safe environment first.
+  - A: Apocraft is compatible with most Project Zomboid mods.
+Check the compatibility list or test first.

-- **Q: How do I repair my tools?**
+- **Q: How do I repair tools?**
-  - A: With Apocraft, tool repairing becomes intuitive.
-Simply gather the required materials as indicated in the crafting menu and proceed as you would with any other crafting process.
+  - A: Gather required materials as per the crafting menu and proceed with the crafting process.

-- **Q: I see a new skill called "Lumberjack".
-How does it work?**
+- **Q: About the "Lumberjack" skill?**
-  - A: As you use axes and partake in woodworking activities, your Lumberjack skill will improve.
-As you level up, you'll notice increased efficiency in logging, granting bonus wood and resources.  <!-- New FAQ -->
+  - A: Engage in woodworking activities to boost the Lumberjack skill.
+As it levels up, you'll achieve increased logging efficiency, yielding more wood and resources.

+- **Q: How does the new "Lumberjack" skill work with special trees like the "Heartwood Trees"?**
+  - A: As players hone their Lumberjack skills, they can more efficiently identify and extract valuable resources from these unique trees.
+The higher the skill level, the better the chances of harvesting special lumber from the "Heartwood Trees".

 ## Changelog
+### Version 1.3.0
+- **Added:** Integration of the "Lumberjack" skill with specialized trees like "Heartwood Trees".
+- **Enhanced:** Lumberjack skill mechanics to align with the introduction of unique trees and advanced logging capabilities.

-### Version 1.2.0  <!-- New Version -->
+### Version 1.2.0
-- Introduced the "Lumberjack" skill, enhancing logging and woodworking capabilities.
-- Added associated recipes and mechanisms to support the new skill.
+- **Added:** "Lumberjack" skill with associated recipes and functionalities.

 ### Version 1.1.0
-- Added 50 new carpentry recipes.
+- **Added:** 50 new carpentry recipes.
-- Fixed a bug related to glass molding.
+- **Fixed:** Bug related to glass molding.

+### Version 1.0.0
+- Initial commit and upload of the Aporcraft mod project.

 ## Feedback & Support
-Your feedback helps make Apocraft even better!
-If you encounter any issues or have suggestions, please contact me or leave a comment on the workshop page.
+Share your feedback to refine Apocraft!
+For issues or suggestions, reach out or comment on the workshop page.